bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

 For the following instructions, we will describe the steps to setup a validator or a sentry for an existing Public MainNet or TestNet.
 Unless otherwise stated, the instruction steps apply to both sentries and validators.

+If you are following the **FORK** path, keep in mind that you must ensure your new validator is on the new network, and not the old.
+If you start your new validator but it attempts to peer with the old network, there is a risk you could get **slashed for double-signing**, that comes with a substantial penalty.
+Please be extra careful to ensure you setup the new validator carefully, only talking to the new network and only configured for the new network.

 1. Refer to previous documents for initializing the server, dev environments, and building the Bluzelle Curium applications.
 Refer to steps `i-iii` listed below.

    **CRITICAL**: If you are building for the **MAIN NET**, ensure you have built curium using the "**mainnet**" target.